 <DB_HOST>

-Specifies the private IP address of the node to be connected.
+Private IP address of a node to be connected

-To obtain this IP address, go to the Instances page, locate the instance whose node IP addresses you want to view, and click its name.
-The IP address can be found in the Private IP Address column at the Node Information area.
+On the Instances page, click the target instance name.
+You can see the private IP address in the Private IP Address column in the Node Information area.

 If the instance you purchased has multiple nodes, select the private IP address of any node.